Programming-0101/TheBook/Topic/A/ReadMe.md

 }
 ```

 Our class name is called `Program`, and it has something inside of it: A **method declaration**.
 A method is a "*set of instructions*".
+The highlighted lines in the sample above is a method called `Main`.
+That's the traditional name given to the place where the program begins (it's the "main entry point" of the program).
+It's the method that's called by the operating system when it runs your program.

+All methods follow the same grammar; it's the grammar rules of the programming language that determine "what things are".
+Take a moment to peek at the structure of [Method Declarations](../../Teach/chapter1-7.md#method-declarations) before you continue on.

 ----